microsoft/bedrock-cli/src/commands/setup.md

    2. Subscription Id is automatically retrieved with the Service Principal credential.
 In case, there are two or more subscriptions, you will be prompt to select one of them.
+   3. Create a resource group, `quick-start-rg` if it does not exist.
+   4. Create a Azure Container Registry, `quickStartACR` in resource group, `quick-start-rg` if it does not exist.

 It can also run in a non interactive mode by providing a file that contains answers to the above questions.